Prescription Drugs | 5 min read

 Learn more about Wellbutrin and alcohol interactions, the risks, and what safety precautions to take with this medication.

 The risks of mixing Wellbutrin and alcohol are worsened if you drink a lot of alcohol, but it’s important to note that any amount of alcohol may be unsafe.
-Even one or two drinks at dinner or a happy hour can cause adverse effects, including side effects.
+Even moderate alcohol consumption, such as a glass of wine or beer, can trigger adverse reactions when you’re taking Wellbutrin.

 Seizures may occur when you mix alcohol and Wellbutrin because of sudden electrical charges in the brain.
 Drinking alcohol while taking Wellbutrin can increase your risk of seizures, but it’s more likely if you take high doses of Wellbutrin.[3]